American entry into Canada by land: Documentation

 Beginning in 2009, U.S. citizens aged 16 and older traveling into the U.S. from Canada by land or sea (including ferries) have had to present documents denoting citizenship and identity, which include a valid U.S. passport, U.S. passport card, Trusted Traveler Program card (NEXUS, SENTRI, Global Entry or FAST), an Enhanced Driver's License, U.S. Military identification card when traveling on official orders, U.S. Merchant Mariner document when traveling in conjunction with official maritime business, Form I-872 American Indian Card, or (when available) Enhanced Tribal Card.
 Children under age 16 (or under 19, if traveling with a school, religious group, or other youth group) need only to present a birth certificate issued by an appropriate state or local authority, or a Naturalization Certificate.

 Persons who do not present acceptable documents may be delayed as U.S. Customs and Border Protection officers at the port of entry attempt to verify identity and citizenship.

 Searches

 The U.S. Customs and Border Protection has the authority from the U.S. Congress to conduct searches of persons and their baggage, cargo, and means of transportation entering the United States.
-Persons unhappy with their treatment can ask to have a supervisor listen to their comments, or can make a complaint online.

-There exists the potential of data on a phone or laptop being collected, rapidly copied and searched.
-Contrary to Fourth Amendment protections, persons including U.S. citizens can be detained until they unlock their device so it can be searched.
-It is recommended that an alternative phone be used and that it be reset before entering the country.